 You may vote by absentee ballot in person in the City Clerk’s Office located in Auburn Hall, 60 Court Street between the hours of 8:30 A.M. to 4:00 P.M.
 Monday through Friday beginning approximately 30 days before the election.
 The statewide deadline to request an absentee ballot is the Thursday before each election.
 We normally offer extended hours prior to the election.
 Please contact the City Clerk’s Office for details.

-You can request for your own ballot by calling the City Clerk’s Office at 207.333.6600.
+You can request for your own ballot by calling the City Clerk’s Office at 207.333.6601 ext.
+1121 or 1124.
 The ballot will be mailed to you at the address you provide to the clerk.

-You may also request your own ballot using the online absentee ballot request service.
+You may also request your own ballot and track the status of your absentee ballot by using the online absentee ballot request service.
 This service is not available for local only elections.

 You can make a written request by filling out an absentee ballot application.
 An immediate family member may also request an absentee ballot for you by filling out a written application.
 A ballot will be mailed to the voter directly or given to an immediate family member making the request.
 For information on who is considered an immediate family member under the law, please contact the City Clerk’s Office.